fatima-dakalbab/cvr-fdr-analyzer/README.md

 - **npm** 9.x or later (ships with Node.js)
 - **PostgreSQL** 13 or later (for the case management API)

+If you plan to exercise the MinIO-backed attachment workflow you will also need:

+- **MinIO Server** (latest stable release) or another S3-compatible implementation
+- **MinIO Client (mc)** for bucket administration (optional but recommended)

 You can verify your toolchain with:

 ```bash